 Ben doesn't have time to be a real kid, because his mother is gone, and caring for his father and sister eat up all of his time.
 After he wins a competition to receive a fully-programmed "Smart House," the 13-year-old thinks he's got it made.
 But a rash decision regarding the Smart House's holographic mother figure could spell disaster for Ben and his family.

 Up, Up and Away, 14-year-old Scott Marshall comes from a long line of super-powered heroes, but he doesn't have any traits that set him apart from the rest of his classmates.
 Thankfully, Scott discovers that he doesn't need to be a superhero to make a positive change in the world.

 's heroine doesn't have the powers of her superhero parents, either.
 But when the city decides that the easiest way to lock away its most fearsome supervillain is on charges of tax fraud, it's up to the top accountant, Celia West, to save the day.
 After the Golden Age Click here to buy.
 If You Loved 'Wendy Wu: Homecoming Warrior,' You Should Read 'Silver Phoenix' by Cindy Pon

 Eponymous heroine Wendy Wu is just a normal teenage girl before a young monk shows up to tell her that her destiny entails fighting against an ancient evil, just like her ancestors did centuries ago.
 There's just one problem: Wendy doesn't want to be a homecoming warrior; she wants to be homecoming queen.

 Cindy Pon's debut novel , Ai Ling, a young girl without marriage prospects, discovers that she can peer into other people's minds, listen to their thoughts, and watch their dreams unfold.
 She also learns that she has a big job ahead of her: destroying the soul-stealing evil that lives inside the emperor's palace.
 Silver Phoenix Click here to buy.
 If You Loved 'Zenon: Girl of the 21st Century,' You Should Read 'Binti' by Nnedi Okorafor

+Zenon: Girl of the 21st Century?
+This 1999 DCOM focused on an unlucky space-station resident who gets sent to live on Earth, only to discover that her family and her home are in mortal peril.
 Binti also follows a young woman on her first space-faring journey, but this time the heroine is headed into the depths of the galaxy, not being exiled from it.
 Along the way, her transport is invaded by a hostile alien force, and she must figure out a way to make it to her destination without endangering everyone on the planet.
+Click here to buy.